Gnaneswar-Arnepalli/GS-AI/README.md

 => Logout: Clears the JWT token from the cookie, effectively logging the user out.

 🤖 OpenAI Integration via OpenRouter
-The chatbot leverages OpenAI's GPT-3.5 Turbo model through the OpenRouter API to generate responses based on user input.
+The chatbot leverages OpenAI model through the OpenRouter API to generate responses based on user input.
 Ensure you have a valid API key from OpenRouter and have set it in the .env file.

 📄 License
 => This project is licensed under the MIT License.